 Restitution in Minor’s Agreement.

-As sections 64 and 65 Indian Contract Act is applicable when the parties are competent to contract.
-Hence neither section 64 nor section 65 of the Contract Act provides for restitution in an agreement with a minor.
+Sections 64 and 65 of the Indian Contract Act are applicable when the parties are competent to contract.
+Hence, neither section 64 nor section 65 of the Contract Act provides for restitution in an agreement with a minor.

 Person of Unsound Mind